 Vacuum wavelengths are always used in save continuum output.
 This is to avoid a discontinuity at 2000Å, the point where line wavelengths switch from vacuum to air.
-The set line vacuum command, which controls whether line wavelengths are given in air or vacuum, has no effect on save continuum output.
+The set line vacuum command, described on page 181, controls whether line wavelengths are given in air or vacuum, has no effect on save continuum output.

-16.43.6 Units of the save output
+16.43.6 Units of the save output in intensity and luminosity cases

 The units of the predicted continuum depend on whether the intensity or luminosity case is used.
-In the intensity case continua are given as the intensity per octave $4\pi v J_v [\text{erg cm}^{-2} \text{s}^{-1}]$.
-In the luminosity case they are $vL_v/4\pi r_0^2$ [erg cm-2 s-1] relative to the inner radius of the cloud so the monochromatic luminosity per octave is the predicted quantity multiplied by $4\pi r_0^2$.
+In the intensity case continua are given as the intensity per octave $4\pi v J_v$ [erg cm-2 s-1].
+In the luminosity case they are vL_v [erg s-1].
+The emission from the cloud includes a covering factor if one was specified.